List of bogs

 Luhasoo bog in Estonia.
 The mire has tussocks of heather, and is being colonised by pine trees.

 This is a list of bogs, wetland mires that accumulate peat from dead plant material, usually sphagnum moss.
-Bogs are sometimes called quagmires (technically all bogs are quagmires while not all quagmires are necessarily bogs) and the soil which composes them is sometimes referred to as muskeg; alkaline mires are called fens rather than bogs.
+Bogs are sometimes called quagmires (technically, all bogs are quagmires, while not all quagmires are bogs) and the soil which composes them is sometimes referred to as muskeg; alkaline mires are called fens rather than bogs.